AyuPatidar/google-sheets-api-demo/README.md

 ### Step 4 - Download service-account.json file
 1. On the Service Accounts page, find the service account you just created.
-2. Click on the three vertical dots next to your service account and select Manage Keys.
+3. Click on the three vertical dots next to your service account and select Manage Keys.
-3. In the Keys section, click Add Key > Create new key.
+4. In the Keys section, click Add Key > Create new key.
-4. Select JSON as the key type and click "Create".
+5. Select JSON as the key type and click "Create".
-5. The JSON file will be automatically downloaded to your computer.
+6. The JSON file will be automatically downloaded to your computer.
 Rename it to "service-account.json".
+7. Share your google sheet with the service account email and provide the editor role for this account.

 ## Run locally